For many of us, every day is “Coffee Day.”

 We need no excuse to celebrate a steaming cuppa joe.
-But someone out there went and made it official several years ago, so in the spirit of International Coffee Day – September 29th – 23andMe broke down the genetics behind why some of us are always jonesing for java.
+But someone out there made it official several years ago, so in the spirit of International Coffee Day – September 29th—23andMe broke down the genetics behind why some of us are always jonesing for java.

 People are simply genetically wired to react differently to their morning coffee.
-Your genetics affect how you metabolize coffee, and are associated with how much you consume.
-Genetic differences can explain why some people can chug a Venti without problem, while a few sips is enough to perk up someone else all day long.
+Genetics affect how you metabolize coffee and are associated with how much you consume.
+Genetic differences can explain why some people can chug a Venti without problem, while a few sips are enough to perk up someone else all day long.

-There are health implications for all this, but those are fairly hotly debated.
-There are studies that show that coffee can lower risks for type 2 diabetes and some cancers.
+There are health implications, but those are pretty hotly debated.
+Some studies show that coffee can lower risks for type 2 diabetes and some cancers.
 And it appears that caffeine rather than coffee may help protect against Alzheimer’s and Parkinson’s diseases.

 23andMe looks at a variant that affects how quickly a person metabolizes caffeine.

-Slow metabolizers of caffeine who also drank at least two to three cups of coffee per day had a significantly increased risk of a non-fatal heart attack, according to research, while, according to other studies, fast metabolizers could actually reduce their heart attack risk by drinking coffee.
+Research shows that slow caffeine metabolizers who also drank at least two to three cups of coffee per day had a significantly increased risk of a non-fatal heart attack.
+In contrast, other studies show that fast metabolizers could actually reduce their heart attack risk by drinking coffee.

-Take a look at our “Genetically Wired” infographic and learn a little more about why people respond differently.
-If you’re a 23andMe customer, find out what your genetics says about whether you’re a fast or slow metablolizer of caffeine.
+Take a look at our “Genetically Wired” infographic to learn a little more about why people respond differently.
+If you’re a 23andMe customer, find out what your genetics say about whether you’re a fast or slow caffeine metablolizer.

 Learn more about your health in your 23andMe account.